Motupallisailohith/AtomicCommit-Viz/README.md

 # 🌐 Distributed Two-Phase Commit (2PC) System
-Atomic Transactions at Scale | Fault-Tolerant Architecture | Real-Time Monitoring
+Atomic Transactions at Scale | Fault-Tolerant Architecture | Real-Time Monitoring The two-phase commit (2PC) protocol is a distributed algorithm that ensures a transaction either commits or aborts across all participating nodes in a distributed system.
+This ensures data consistency and prevents partial updates.
+The protocol involves two phases: a prepare phase and a commit/abort phase.

 ✅ Distributed systems design
 ✅ Fault tolerance & consensus protocols